fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     But if you are working with other people, this is not recommended and should be avoided.

-* You may clone the repository, also create a new branch, and make changes in your working branch.
-Finally, create the pull request of your branch.
+* You may also create a new branch in the repo, make changes there and then create the pull request for that branch.

-    This is a good practice to follow but may have to configure some privilege issue in the Github repo for pushing branches to remote.
-(Especially if you are contributing to some open source project).
+    This is a good practice, but you may have to configure some privilege issues in the Github repo for pushing branches to remote.
+(Especially if you are contributing to some open source project)

-* Finally, we can fork and clone the repository, create new working branch, and create pull request.
-This is highly recommended practice for collaboration.
-(In open source project, this is must)
+* Finally, we can fork the repository and create a pull request from changes made in that forked repository.
+This is a highly recommended practice for collaboration.
+(In open source project, this is a must)

-Note that the naming of primary branch may vary depending on the project.
+Note that the naming of the primary branch may vary depending on the project.
-The traditional naming convention was `master` however, people tends to use `main` instead as the "master" resembles the slavery.
+The traditional naming convention was `master` however, people tend to use `main` instead as the "master" resembles slavery.

-Some may use completely different naming conventions like `develop`, `core`, etc.
+Some may use different naming conventions like `develop`, `core`, etc.

-In this documentation, we are going to learn the third approach using fork.
+In this documentation, we will learn the third approach using a fork.

 ## Fork repository

-1. Goto Github repository you want to work on and Fork the repo by clicking on the `Fork` button.
-Now you should have the new forked repository under your account.
+1. Goto the GitHub repository you want to work on and Fork the repo by clicking the `Fork` button.
+Now, you should have the new forked repository under your account.

     ![git-fork.png](../assets/git/img/git-fork.png)